dstebila/pygamehop/docs/examples.md

 ### PKEfromKEM

-`examples/PKEfromKEM/PKEfromKEM ` contains an example in which a public key encryption scheme is generically constructed from a key encapsulation mechanism by having taking the shared secret from the encapsulation, applying a key derivation function to construct a mask, and XORing the mask with the message.
+`examples/PKEfromKEM/PKEfromKEM ` contains an example in which a public key encryption scheme is generically constructed from a key encapsulation mechanism by having taking the shared secret from the encapsulation, applying a key derivation function to construct a mask, and XORing the mask with the message:

+1. `(ct1, ss) = kem.Encaps(pk)`
+2. `mask = kdf.KDF(ss, "label", len(msg))`
+3. `ct2 = mask ^ msg`
+4. `return (ct1, ct2)`

+`examples/PKEfromKEM/PKEfromKEM_is_INDCPA.py ` contains a proof of the following:

+**Theorem.**
-`examples/PKEfromKEM/PKEfromKEM_is_INDCPA.py` contains a proof that this PKE is IND-CPA-secure under the assumption that the key encapsulation mechanism is IND-CPA-secure and the key derivation function is a secure KDF.
-The PKE IND-CPA experiment is a distinguishing experiment defined in `gamehop.primitives.PKE.INDCPA`.
+`PKEfromKEM` is an IND-CPA-secure public key encryption scheme under the assumption that `kem` is an IND-CPA-secure KEM and `kdf` is a secure key derivation function.

+**Proof.**
 The proof is a "forwards-and-backwards" proof, in which we start with the "left" version of the PKE IND-CPA game in which the challenge ciphertext encrypts `m0`, replace all the relevant values with random, swap to encrypting `m1`, and then "undo" the replacements switching all random values back to real, yielding the "right" version of the PKE IND-CPA game in which the challenge cipheretxt encrypts `m1`.

 The proof consists of the following game hops: